Worcester, England: Demography and religion

 The 2011 census put Worcester's population at 98,768.
 About 93.4 per cent were classed as white, of whom 89.1 percentage points were White British – higher than the national average.
-The largest religious group consists of Christians, with 63.7 per cent of the city's population.
-Those reporting no religion or declining to state an allegiance make up 32.3 per cent.
-The next largest religious group, Muslims, makes up 2.9 per cent.
-The ethnic minorities include people of Pakistani, Bangladeshi, Chinese, Indian, Italian and Polish origin, the largest single group being British Pakistanis, numbering around 1,900: 1.95 per cent of the population.
+The largest religious group consisted of Christians, with 63.7 per cent of the city's population.
+Those reporting no religion or declining to state an allegiance made up 32.3 per cent.
+The next largest religious group, Muslims, made up 2.9 per cent.
+Ethnic minorities included people of Pakistani, Bangladeshi, Chinese, Indian, Italian and Polish origin, the largest single group being British Pakistanis, numbering around 1,900: 1.95 per cent of the population.
 This has led to Worcester containing a small but diverse range of religious groups; as well as the prominent Anglican Worcester Cathedral, there are also Catholic, United Reformed and Baptist churches, a large centre for the Church of Jesus Christ of Latter-day Saints, a small number of Islamic mosques and a number of smaller groups for oriental religions such as Buddhism and the International Society for Krishna Consciousness.